sequenceGeek/cgNexus/README.md

    * its possible to use the generator to save to ANOTHER FILE while running...
  * Load without format (X)
    * quickFormat('0 geneName string .', '3 partnerIDs intList 1,2,3')
- * Simplify Parallel Processing with helper scripts
+ * Simplify Map Reduce with helper scripts
    * using SGE (Sun Grid Engine)
    * without SGE
    * split/ compute/ stitch using exitSignals(not OS specific)